ABC extends 'Dirty,' deals for Davidovich

 On the ABC Studios-produced freshman drama, Davidovich will play Flavia Carazzi, an elegant, sexy administrator at a New York children's hospital who crosses paths with Nick (Peter Krause) and Tripp.

 Davidovich will begin filming right away.
-"Dirty" is expected to shoot a couple more episodes with scripts banked from before the writers strike.
+"Money" is expected to shoot a couple more episodes with scripts banked from before the writers strike.

 Davidovich, who also recurs on Marshall Herskovitz and Edward Zwick's critically praised Web series "Quarterlife," now picked up by NBC, is repped by Fortitude and managed by Sanders/Armstrong.